top of page

 Cucurma longa

-Although not growing on the property, we import organic tumeric and make a wonderfully fresh product in capsule form for its strong anti-inflammatory medicinal actions.
+Although not growing on the property, we purchase organic turmeric rhizome and make a wonderfully fresh product in capsule form for its strong anti-inflammatory medicinal actions.
 Very important healing herb in joint disease, cancer, stress and cardiovascular disease.

 bottom of page